pmuellr/jbuild/README.md

 example, in the example below, the "echo" function is used, which is one of the shelljs global functions.

-A handful of additional "global" functions are made available for your tasks, described below.
+A handful of additional "global" functions are provided by jbuild, for your tasks, as described below.

+In addition, jbuild will define "global" functions for all the scripts in your `node_modules/.bin` directory.
+The functions will be defined exactly like [shelljs's `exec()` function][1].
+Some example invocations for a script `node_modules/.bin/foop`, from CoffeeScript:

+    # run `foop` in with args "1 2 3", sync, output to stdout
+    foop "1 2 3"

+    # run `foop` in with args "4", async, capturing code and output when done
+    foop "4", silent:true, (code,output) -> console.log output

 example